Image showing a machine translating a document from one language into another language

 Computer-assisted translation tools

-But things still needed improvement.
-So, an earlier development involving professionals using technology led to the development of computer-assisted translation (CAT) tools.
+Since the technology still needed improvement, computer-assisted translation (CAT) tools emerged.
 The idea was to let technology help translators with some parts of the process.

 CAT tools break up source text into smaller, more manageable segments (often sentences).
 Next, human translators work on individual segments, referring to the original text when necessary.
 Then, the tool stitches the segments back together and spits out the translated text for review.